The primary pain from an ACL tear is usually felt deep inside the knee, often accompanied by swelling and instability.

 To understand why pain appears where it does, let’s break down some anatomy:

 The ACL runs diagonally through the middle of your knee joint, connecting your thighbone (femur) to your shinbone (tibia).
 Its job is to prevent excessive forward movement of the tibia relative to the femur and to control rotational forces on your knee.
+The American Academy of Orthopaedic Surgeons’ ACL injury overview explains that the ACL runs in the middle of the knee and provides both front-to-back and rotational stability.

 Additionally, because tearing often involves damage to nearby structures such as menisci (cartilage cushions), bone bruises, or other ligaments, these contribute their own sources of discomfort.
 The combined effect leads to a complex pattern of localized but deep-seated pain rather than surface-level soreness.